1 Kings 11

 1 Kings 11:1-3The Strange Wives

 Long before any king reigned, the law had drawn one bright line around the throne: he must not multiply wives, lest his heart be turned away (Deut.
 17:17).
 The warning even names the exact danger Solomon would walk into.
-A thousand women in the household is not a man bending a rule.
-It is a man burying it.
+A thousand women in the household is a man burying the rule entirely.
 And every one of those marriages carried her own gods up the palace steps, until the king's devotion had a hundred claimants and no center.

 1 Kings 11:4-8His Heart Was Not Perfect

-4For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the Lord his God, as was the heart of David his father.
+4For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the LORD his God, as was the heart of David his father.
 5For Solomon went after Ashtoreth the goddess of the Zidonians, and after Milcom the abomination of the Ammonites.
-6And Solomon did evil in the sight of the Lord, and went not fully after the Lord, as did David his father.
+6And Solomon did evil in the sight of the LORD, and went not fully after the LORD, as did David his father.
 7Then did Solomon build an high place for Chemosh, the abomination of Moab, in the hill that is before Jerusalem, and for Molech, the abomination of the children of Ammon.
-8Likewise did he for all his strange wives, which burnt incense and sacrificed unto their gods.
+8And likewise did he for all his strange wives, which burnt incense and sacrificed unto their gods.

 It happened in old age - the season you would expect a man to settle deeper into the faith of his youth, not drift out of it.
 The grammar is careful, almost gentle: his wives turned away his heart.
 The doing is laid at their feet.
 But a heart is not turned without consent.
 Years of small permissions had loosened every hinge, so that by the end the turning took almost nothing at all.